 Colder Days are Easier on Your Furnace

-Contrary to what many might realize, a deep cold snap can be better for a furnace than the days that are in the 30 and 40-degree temperature ranges.
-The reason?
-It's better for furnaces to operate in long sustained runs.
+Contrary to what many might realize, a deep cold snap can be better for a furnace than those 30- and 40-degree days.
+Why?
+It's better for furnaces to operate in long, sustained runs.
 Just like car engines, furnace motors don't like to start and stop.
-Have you noticed how much better gas mileage you get on the highway than in the city?
-That's because your car is more efficient in longer sustainable runs.
+Have you noticed how much better your gas mileage is when you're on the highway versus driving on city streets?
+That's because your car is more efficient in longer, sustainable runs.
 It's also easier on the vehicles engine.
 The same is true for your furnace.